queue-miscreant/SeriesDeficient/README.md

 Running
 ---------------------
-If by some miracle you manage to compile, the syntax for running the output is:
+If by some miracle you manage to install, the syntax for running the output is:

 ```
 $ ./deficient list size prime